-For my first season, the further I traveled and the deeper questions I asked, I was able to chisel out the tenement philosophies of my show.
-The first season is my shakey search for the fundamentals of humanity by interviewing strangers.
-It aims to answer the question- are we all different from each other?
-Or are we the same (fun fact: the answer is both).
-There is no better pool to sample from than of randomly selected strangers (even the top psychologists would be proud).
+For my first season, the further I traveled and the deeper the questions I asked, I was able to chisel out the philosophies of my show.
+The first season is my shaky search for the fundamentals of humanity through interviewing strangers.
+It aims to answer the question “Are we all different from each other?
+Or are we the same?” (fun fact: the answer is both).
+There is no better pool to sample from than randomly selected strangers (even top psychologists would be proud).

-How humans are not that different from each other.
-We are kind of like sugar cookies: we all have the same foundation but different icing, sprinkles, and candies on top to make us unique (as a baker I had to throw in ONE baking metaphor- alright?!).
+Humans are not that different from each other.
+We are kind of like sugar cookies: we all have the same foundation but different icing, sprinkles, and candies on top that make us unique (as a baker I had to throw in one baking metaphor, alright?!).

-Our fundamentals in DNA and daily needs are incredibly similar– take a person from Nigeria, the Philippines, and New Zealand, and they all recognize pain, relish in joy, and get hungry around their noontime.
+Our fundamentals in DNA and daily needs are incredibly similar.
+Take people from Nigeria, the Philippines, and New Zealand: they all recognize pain, relish in joy, and get hungry around noontime.

 I learned that kindness is everywhere when you look for it and practice putting it back out there.
 After spending so much time chatting up baristas, taxi cab drivers, and bus companions, I can’t go a day without chatting up a stranger.
-I love that electric shock of connection to my fellow human species.
-It’s a moment of, you and I aren’t so similar.
+I love that electric shock of connection to my fellow human.
+It’s a moment of “you and I aren’t so different.”

-We learn; we bond; we understand each other better when we know each other’s stories.
-And when we share stories, they pass on beyond our bodies.
+We learn, we bond, we understand each other better when we know each other’s stories.
+And when we share stories, they pass beyond our bodies.

 Something else was moving through my body.
-Each time I had returned from traveling, I felt like a different person as if a layer of my being had been polished off in a chemical peel and I emerged back home a cleaner version of myself ( which in a literal sense couldn’t be farther from the truth.
-I felt like I was scrubbing dirt from Machu Picchu and the sands of Huacachina off me weeks after I came home).
+Each time I had returned from traveling, I felt like a different person, as if a layer of my being had been polished off in a chemical peel, and I emerged back home a cleaner version of myself (which in a literal sense couldn’t be further from the truth — I felt like I was scrubbing dirt from Machu Picchu and the sands of Huacachina off me weeks after I came home).

-The more I talked to others and realized my own transformation, I started to notice that there were stage travelers all experiencing and I wanted to unpack them like a checked bag.
+The more I talked to others and realized my own transformation, the more I started to notice that there were stage travelers all experiencing and I wanted to unpack them like a checked bag.

 So my second season is reformatted slightly.
-Each episode explores a stage traveler’s experience while on the road with multiple perspectives on that theme (a la This American Life but for travel).
+Each episode explores a stage of a traveler’s experience while on the road, with multiple perspectives on that theme (à la This American Life but for travel).
 I sandwich each episode with my own stories around the theme.

-We start with identity– you get off the plane, and how do people perceive you?
-Are you obviously a tourist or serendipitously blend in with the locals?
+We start with identity: you get off the plane, and how do people perceive you?
+Are you obviously a tourist or do you serendipitously blend in with the locals?
 And do you start to think of yourself differently outside of the home that has plastered labels on you?

-Through the season, we go through nearly every stage travelers experience: getting lost, hook ups and break ups, food orgasms (and poisonings), being stranded in transit (or choosing to get stuck), being attacked by man or beasts, connect with yourself on a deeper level, become inspired to make the world a better place, and finally make our way home.
+Through the season, we go through nearly every stage travelers experience: getting lost, hookups and breakups, food orgasms (and poisonings), being stranded in transit (or choosing to get stuck), being attacked by man or beasts, connecting with yourself on a deeper level, becoming inspired to make the world a better place, and finally making our way home.